Go to home page

 How We Help After a School Shooting

-When a school shooting occurs, families are often left with unanswered questions and institutional silence.
-Our role is to uncover the truth, identify failures, and pursue accountability when schools fall short of their duty to protect students.
+When a school shooting occurs, families are often left with unanswered questions and silence from the institutions responsible.
+We work to uncover the facts, examine what went wrong, and hold schools accountable when they fail to meet their duty to protect students.

 Understanding What Happened